rhit-armstrjj/RevDigitMXPDisplayDriver/README.md

 # How to use
 This has dependencies.
 If you want to have a good time, I suggest you use gradle.

-The main controlling class in `RevDigitDisplay`.
+The main controlling class is `RevDigitDisplay`.
 It is the only display I have made drivers for.
 Use the `getInstance()` method, becuase its constructor is private.
 It's called a singleton.
 All info can be found in the documentation.